 - on a road or where vehicles are free to travel;

-Penalties for a 1st offense misdemeanor OWVI conviction
+Penalties for a 1st Offense Misdemeanor OWVI Conviction here in Michigan

-If the driver has no previous drunk driving convictions, the sentence can include 1 or more of the following: not more than a $300 fine; up to 93 days in jail; or up to 360 hours of community service.
-Vehicle immobilization by the court is allowed for up to 180 days, but not required.
+Without prior drunk driving convictions, a sentence for an OWVI may include one or more of the following: up to a $300 fine, up to 93 days in jail, or up to 360 hours of community service.
+The court may also authorize a vehicle immobilization for up to 180 days, but is not required to do so.

-In addition, the Michigan Secretary of State (SOS) will assess a 90 day restricted license; 4 points on that person’s driving record; and a $500.00 annual driver responsibility fee for 2 consecutive years.
+On top of this, the Michigan Secretary of State (SOS) will assess a 90-day restricted license; 4 points on that person’s driving record; and a $500 annual driver responsibility fee for 2 consecutive years.
 There is no plate confiscation, no denial of registration, and no vehicle forfeiture.

-What is considered a first offense drunk driving charge in Michigan?
+What is first offense drunk driving charge in Michigan?

-The term “first offense” is a term of art in drunk driving law, as it can refer to either a true first drunk driving offense, or a second or subsequent offense committed 7 or more years after a prior offense, which is only chargeable as a 93-day misdemeanor.
+In Michigan, the term “first offense” has varying definitions.
+It can refer to a true first drunk driving offense, or a second or subsequent offense committed 7 or more years after a prior offense, which is only chargeable as a 93-day misdemeanor.

-Penalties for a 3rd offense felony OWI, High BAC or OWVI conviction in Michigan
+Penalties for a 3rd Offense (felony) OWI in Michigan

-Generally, the penalty for a third offense (or more) is up to five years in prison.
-For a more detailed look at felony drunk driving issues, click here.
+In general, the penalty for a third drunk driving offense (or more) is up to five years in prison.
+For more details on third or subsequent offenses, click here.

 Michigan Drugged Driving Law and Penalties

-Registration of the driver as a patient under the Michigan Medical Marijuana Act (MMMA), MCL 333.26421 et seq., does NOT protect an operator from prosecution for OWID if: a) the state can prove the presence of THC in the driver; and b) the driver’s ability to operate a motor vehicle in a normal manner was substantially lessened.
+If a driver is a patient under the Michigan Medical Marijuana Act (MMMA), MCL 333.26421 et seq., the driver is NOT protected from prosecution for OWID if: (1) the state is able to prove that THC was present in the driver, and (2) the driver’s ability to operate a motor vehicle in a normal manner was substantially lessened.
 People v.
 Koon, No.145259 (Mich.
 May 21, 2013).

-This offense is similar to a UBAL drunk driving charge in that the prosecutor only has to prove the presence of the prohibited substance in the driver, not intoxication.
+Similar to the UBAL drunk driving charge, with an OWPCS charge, a prosecutor need only prove the presence of the prohibited substance in the driver, not intoxication.
 This is often proven by: (1) admitting the recent use of a controlled substance to a police officer’s roadside questions, and (2) blood analysis results.

 Our Approach to Defending a Drug or Alcohol Driving Case

 Our approach is different.
 The Kronzek Firm attorneys will work to put together a strong defense for you.
 We actually consider all the facts.
 We look at the accuracy of the Datamaster (breath test) machines.
-We look at when and how blood was drawn.
-We look at whether officers followed the laws and the administrative rules.
+We consider when and how the blood test was administered.
+We determine whether the officers properly followed the law and administrative rules.
 We interview witnesses.
-We examine the in-car videos.
-We work with medical experts.
-We listen carefully to our clients and compare what they say to what the police wrote in the reports.
+We inspect the in-car videos.
+We get the opinions of medical experts.
+We listen to your account of the incidents and compare that to what the police wrote in the reports.
 Our approach is to do all we can to find the best solution for your situation.